-These are pictures from Shanghai of
+These are pictures from Shanghai

 Hui-Ling Chen and her and her son's dog Nono.